Tours, Attractions, and Things To Do in Istanbul

 The official currency in Turkey is the Turkish lira (TRY).

-Istanbulkart can be purchased and topped up at the airport.
-Using the card is cheaper and more convenient for most public transportation lines in Istanbul.
+Istanbulkart can be purchased and topped up at Istanbul Airport and major transport hubs.
+Using the card is cheaper and more convenient than single-use tickets on most public transportation lines across the city.

 Security in Istanbul